josemaia/book-summaries/phoenix-project/summaries.md

   - Feedback loop is very long (30 minutes setup, 3 hours smoke tests), and by the time it's done there are multiple more releases ready to test
   - Version control gets really messy
 - Bill contacts Steve to try to get a delay
-  - References a [Toys-R-Us trainwreck](https://nytimes.com/1999/12/23/business/toys-r-us-falls-behind-on-shipping.html) in an attempt to explain the level of catastrophe we coudl be facing
+  - References a [Toys-R-Us train-wreck](https://nytimes.com/1999/12/23/business/toys-r-us-falls-behind-on-shipping.html) in an attempt to explain the level of catastrophe we could be facing
   - Steve passes the ball to Sarah, and she says no
 - "Point of no return" is hit and things still aren't working
   - Database migration will take much longer than expected